BentoOre0/Portfolio/GravSim/README.md

 # 🌌 2D Gravity Simulation Project

 ## 🚀 Introduction
 I decided to take a break from competitive programming as I wanted to try something more creative.
 My interest in combining math and physics led me to particle simulation, which eventually evolved into the simulation of planetary systems inspired by the n-body problem.
+Check out: IMG_0885.jpeg and IMG_0885.jpeg for photos

 ## 🔍 Problem Statement
 Simulating gravitational interactions between particles involves calculating forces between each pair of particles, leading to O(n^2) complexity.
 This approach was too slow and could handle no more than a few hundred bodies without performance issues.